When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 How about visiting the hottest place on Earth in the middle of winter?
 (It’s also a great travel destination in November.)

-A landscape of magnificence and proportions where valley floors are crusted with salt, canyons reach deep into the heart of rugged mountains, mountains are painted with surreal colors, and the sky explodes with infinite stars at night.
+Death Valley is a landscape of magnificence and grandeur, where valley floors are crusted with salt, canyons plunge deep from the heart of rugged mountains, mountains are painted with surreal colors, and the sky explodes with infinite stars at night.

-Death Valley is one of the most beautiful national parks in the U.S. In fact, it’s one of the most unique national parks on the west coast.
+It is one of the most beautiful national parks in the U.S., and one of the most unique national parks on the U.S. west coast.

 Welcome to the land of extremes: Death Valley National Park, the biggest national park in the lower 48 states.
 A lifetime is short to explore the labyrinths of its canyons and understand the mysteries of this park.

-But if you have only a few days to spend, here are some of the suggestions.
-Start your day way early to drive to Racetrack Playa to be amazed by puzzling tracks made by stones.
+But if you have only a few days to spend, here are some suggestions.
+Start your day early for the drive to Racetrack Playa.
+You’ll be amazed there by puzzling tracks made by moving stones.

 Next, take a turn towards Stovepipe Wells Village for breakfast and listen to sand songs at Mesquite Flat Sand Dunes.

-After climbing sand dunes, it’s time to head for the lowest point in the western hemisphere.
+After climbing the dunes, it’s time to head to the lowest point in the western hemisphere.

-Badwater Basin salt flats are 282 feet below sea level and enjoy barren beauty.
+Badwater Basin salt flats are 282 feet below sea level and command a barren beauty.

 It is best visited in the afternoon when slanted sun rays make the colors more vivid.

-Zabriskie Point is best during sunrise, and Dante’s view is gorgeous at the sunset.
+Zabriskie Point is the place to be for sunrise, and Dante’s view is gorgeous at sunset.

-On a clear day, you can see both the lowest point and the highest point of the lower 48 from Dante’s view.
+On a clear day, you can see both the lowest and highest points of the lower 48 from Dante’s view.

 If you have more than two or three days, hike through the canyons to fully appreciate Death Valley’s grandeur.